intarchboard/draft-iab-rfc4052bis/draft-iab-rfc4052bis.md

 # Establishing Formal Liaison Relationships {#relationship}

-A formal liaison relationship is established between the IETF and another organization when it is mutually agreeable and beneficial to do so.
+The IAB appoints a liaison manager to establish a formal liaison relationship between the IETF and another organization when it is mutually agreeable and beneficial to do so.

 Generally informal collaboration between the IETF and peer